dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 that.
 It is quantum resistent ...
 After publishing this I think you'll find that some Bitcoin traders will need a new pair of pants.
 Its ... uhh essentially good for the Bitcoin market, eventually.

+So, the role that money provides eventually transitions into energy.
+Money actually represents one form of sociophysical potential
+energy: the potential to influence the decisions of others.
+Interestingly, spending money usually has physical effects on the
+world: people begin making different decisions.
+When you follow such metaphors too closely, you end up soundly like a sociopath, so keep that in mind.
+However, when the role that money plays in society instead becomes occupied by energy, this has interesting implications.

+Now that we can agree that money is never going away -- because it eventually transitions into energy -- then as this transition plays out across the currency markets, large evaporations and diffusions of wealth may preordain, foreshadow, or initiate conflict between nations, regions, groups and people.
+Indeed, we will always experience conflict over resources and this is a partial basis for conflict theory, a sensible group of ideas put forth by Marx, which is saying a lot, coming from me.

 <a name="the-outlines-of-an-alternative-international-financial-regime" />